iyaja/eve/README.md

 The goal of EVE is not to provide one final, static optimizer, but rather an interface to a PyTorch optimizer that will continue to implement the latest, well-tested methods from modern research.

-In preliminary testing, the current implementation of EVE was able to beat Adam and other near state-of-the-art optimizers without a significant increase in compute time.
-Here are some inital results from training a ResNet18 on the ImageNette (subset of ImageNet that encompasses a few hard to classify classes) 5 epoch challenge.
+The current implementation of EVE is able to beat Adam and other near state-of-the-art optimizers without a significant increase in compute time.
+Below are some inital results from EVE.

+## 5 Epoch Training Run on Imagenette with ResNet18

 ### Adam (Final Accuracy = 40.00%)